halitbatur/e-commerce-project/README.md

 ### Overview

 In this project, you will be using Node, Express, MongoDB and Mongoose in order to create an e-commerce backend app.
+This app will have 2 types of users: admins of the shop and customers.

 We will work through this project in versions. these versions will be as following:
 1. E-commerce admin features